dglaude/PyTIX/README.md

 PyTIX is an implementation of the TIX LED clock in Python.

-The original version(1) used [curses](2) to draw the clock to a terminal window.
+The [original version](https://github.com/mdoege/PyTIX) used [curses](http://docs.python.org/library/curses.html) to draw the clock to a terminal window.
-This version use the mote(3) library to display the time.
+This version use the [mote](https://github.com/pimoroni/mote) library to display the time.
 Require mote hardware from Pimoroni.

 ##Usage